-However, there are other factors, which contribute to reducing a heroin addict’s lifespan in BC.
+However, other factors contribute to reducing a heroin addict’s lifespan.
 First of all, overdosing can often be fatal.
-It can happen just by pure bad luck, if a heroin addict gets a batch that is of way higher purity than normal, his normal dose could lead to overdose quickly.
-Another big factor affecting the heroin addict lifespan is the environment and setting in which he or she is using heroin.
-If he is in a very unsanitary environment, the needles will often not be sterilized before each use and increases the rates of infection greatly.
-Another big problem is that many heroin addicts in British Columbia die of HIV at a certain point.
-Some get infected through needle sharing, other get infected through sex, as some will actually use sexual acts to fund their addiction.
-These are all factors that can greatly reduce one’s lifespan.
+It can happen just by pure bad luck; if a heroin addict gets a batch of way higher purity than usual, his average dose could lead to an overdose quickly.
+Another significant factor affecting the heroin addict’s lifespan is the environment and setting in which he or she is using heroin.
+If he is in a very unsanitary environment, the needles will often not be sterilized before each use, increasing infection rates significantly.

-So it is important to get a heroin addict help before it actually comes to a point where heroin is the thing running their life and before they get into a condition where they run the risk of overdosing, getting AIDS, etc. There are heroin rehab treatments in British Columbia that can help them get their lives back.
+So it is essential to get a heroin addict help before it comes to a point where heroin is the thing running their life and before they get into a condition where they run the risk of overdosing, getting AIDS, etc. The heroin rehab treatments in British Columbia can help them regain their lives.